AI Image Generator for Educators

 Change: Reduced setup to three essentials: Grade, Subject, Style.

-Impact: Teachers could set up a tailored request in under 30 seconds before starting the text-based input, a faster start compared to existing AI tools.
+Impact: Teachers can set up a tailored request in under 30 seconds before starting the text-based input, a faster start compared to existing AI tools.

 Change: Reduced setup to three essentials: Grade, Subject, Style.

-Impact: Teachers could set up a tailored request in under 30 seconds before starting the text-based input, a faster start compared to existing AI tools.
+Impact: Teachers can set up a tailored request in under 30 seconds before starting the text-based input, a faster start compared to existing AI tools.

 Early Exploration